Introduction to 'Laptop or desktop'

 • Use the controls?

-• Understand the parts of the device?
-For instance, charger, screen, volume buttons
+• Understand the parts of the device – like the charger, screen, volume buttons?

 • Log in to the device?